mcgnly/DeveloperDocumentation/Support/FAQs.md

 <p> To get your user Id simply log in to the dashboard, hover over your user name in the header menu > Select Account > Settings.
 You will find your user ID there.</p>

-<h3> Where can I get some information about the relayr architecture? </h3>

-<p>We are so glad you asked! check out our <a href="https://developer.relayr.io/documents/Welcome/Platform" target="_blank"> Cloud Platform introduction </a> for an overview of our architecture.</p>

 <h3> What is OnBoarding? why do I need it?</h3>

 <p>OnBoarding is your way of introducing your WunderBar to the relayr platform.
-Click <a href="https://developer.relayr.io/documents/Welcome/OnBoarding" target="_blank">here</a> to read more about the process.</p>
+Click <a href="https://developer.relayr.io/documents/WunderBar/OnBoarding" target="_blank">here</a> to read more about the process.</p>

 <h3> Where can I get my Device Id? </h3>
 <p>Once you've onboarded your WunderBar, to get your Devices Ids, go to the Devices section and click on the small 'settings' icon of any of your sensors to get its Id</p>